nextbreakpoint/nextfractal/README.md

 Windows users must install [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

-Linux users may have problems if their system doesn't have all the required libraries.
-Run the embedded java command (jdk/bin/java) to find out which libraries are missing.

 ## DOCUMENTATION

-Please see [Wiki](https://github.com/nextbreakpoint/nextfractal/wiki) for documentation.
+Please see the [Wiki](https://github.com/nextbreakpoint/nextfractal/wiki) for documentation.
+There is documentation for the scripting language, and there are examples of scripts for generating variant of the Mandelbrot Set using various techniques for colouring the image.

 ## BUILD INSTRUCTIONS

-Checkout or download the source code from GitHub and run the build script.
+Download the source code from GitHub and run the build script.
 The build script requires Apache Ant and Apache Maven.
 Use the correct target for your system to build the distribution package.
-Apple command-line development tools are required to build the distribution for MacOS.
+Please note that Apple command-line development tools are required to build the distribution for MacOS.

 Get the code from https://github.com/nextbreakpoint/nextfractal: